 Kalashtami Vrat Katha

-Legend has it that there occurred an argument between Lord Brahma, Lord Vishnu and Lord Shiva as to who was the most superior among them.
-As the dispute did not reach a conclusion, a meeting of all deities was then called to resolve the dispute.
+Legend has it that there occurred an argument between Lord Brahma, Lord Vishnu, and Lord Shiva as to who was the most superior among them.
+As the dispute did not conclude, a meeting of all deities was then called to resolve the dispute.
 After much brainstorming, the deities arrived at a decision, and Lord Shiva and Lord Vishnu agreed with the verdict of the deities.
 However, Lord Brahma was not satisfied, and he humiliated Lord Shiva.
-This angered Lord Shiva and led to taking the fierce form of Kaal Bhairav.
+This angered Lord Shiva and led to the taking of the fierce form of Kaal Bhairav.

 All the deities were shaken at this form of Lord Shiva.
 Kaal Bhairav descended on a black dog and attacked Lord Brahma, severing one of Lord Brahma’s heads.
-With four heads left, Lord Brahma apologised to Lord Shiva to save himself from the wrath of Kaal Bhairav.
-Lord Shiva came back to his form once Lord Brahma apologised; however, the form of Kaal Bhairav had to seek penance for trying to kill Brahma.
-Thus, Kaal Bhairav wandered far and wide for many years and reached Varanasi, where he washed off all sins.
+With four heads left, Lord Brahma apologized to Lord Shiva to save himself from the wrath of Kaal Bhairav.
+Lord Shiva came back to his form once Lord Brahma apologized; however, the form of Kaal Bhairav had to seek penance for trying to kill Brahma.
+Thus, Kaal Bhairav wandered far and wide for many years and reached Varanasi, where he washed off all sins, and moved on to better fortunes.

 Kalashtami Puja Mantras